Barnier shows 'ambitious' draft UK deal to EU members - RFI

 Brussels (AFP)

-Chief EU negotiator Michel Barnier said Friday that he had sent an "ambitious" draft of what could be a new post-Brexit trade deal with Britain to EU capitals.
+Chief EU negotiator Michel Barnier said on Friday that he had sent an "ambitious" first draft of what could be a new post-Brexit trade deal with Britain to EU capitals.

+The European Union member states will now have to decide whether and how they want to modify Barnier's proposal, as he pursues his negotiations with London.

+But even if the Brussels veteran's text finds favour with MEPs and the 27 capitals, there are provisions that are unlikely to be acceptable to Number 10.

 Next week's face-to-face round of EU-UK negotiations in London has been cancelled because of the coronavirus pandemic, but both sides are keen to press on.

-There is also, for some officials, an unspoken race to publish a comprehensive draft proposal as both sides seek to gain the initiative in a tricky months-long negotiation.
+There is also an unspoken race to publish a comprehensive draft proposal as both sides seek to gain the initiative in a tricky months-long negotiation.

-"We've sent a draft agreement on new partnership to EP & Council for discussion," Barnier tweeted, referring to the European Parliament and the member states.
+"We've sent a draft agreement on new partnership to EP and Council for discussion," Barnier tweeted, referring to the European Parliament and the member states.

-"It shows ambitious & comprehensive future relationship is possible.
+"It shows ambitious and comprehensive future relationship is possible.
 We must give ourselves every chance of success," he said.

-"We will publish the text after our exchanges & look forward to working with UK."
+"We will publish the text after our exchanges and look forward to working with the UK."

-Some in Brussels are pushing for Barnier to put out Europe's vision of a close working relationship with Britain under a deal to guarantee a "level playing field" for businesses.
+Some in Brussels want Barnier to rush out Europe's vision of a close working relationship with Britain, but some member states argue he should wait to see Britain's proposal.

-But some member states oppose this, arguing that Brussels should wait to see Britain's proposal for a simple trade deal with no promise of alignment with EU rules.

 "Publishing the draft is not usual practice at this stage.
 It will only show that the EU and UK are on different tracks," one European diplomat told AFP.

-"Barnier thinks it will show advantage but it doesn't.
+"Barnier thinks it will show an advantage but it doesn't.
 It will show that what we have is fundamentally different than what they have.
-If we do, doing so before the UK is especially not wise."
+If we do (publish), doing so before the UK is especially not wise."

 - 'Ill-advised' -

-Many business on both sides of the Channel are keen for a close relationship to continue, with matching rules, to minimise disruption to supply chains.
+Many businesses on both sides of the Channel are keen for a close relationship to continue, with matching rules, to minimise disruption to supply chains.

-But Prime Minister Boris Johnson insists Brexit means future ties with be those between "sovereign equals", with Britain prepared to pay a price for the right to set its own laws.
+But Johnson insists Britain is ready to pay an economic price for the right to set its own laws and has warned it will walk away rather than accept anything more binding than the kind of deal the EU signed with Canada.

-In Brussels, officials are far from confident that a deal can be done in time.
+In Brussels, officials are far from confident that any kind of comprehensive deal can be done in time.

-"We are afraid it will also create a false sense of hopes for companies, which is ill advised," he added, while conceding that his government would support the EU's decision.
+"We are afraid it will also create a false sense of hope for companies, which is ill-advised," he added, while conceding that his government would support the EU's decision.

 © 2020 AFP